 The Tropical Andes Biodiversity Hotspot is one of 36 biodiversity hotspots in the world that together cover 16.7 percent of Earth's land surface.
 Biodiversity hotspots contain at least 1,500 endemic plant species and have lost at least 70 percent of their natural habitat (Mittermeier et al. 2004).
-Six hotspots are located in Central and South America: Mesoamerica, Tropical Andes, Tumbes-Chocó-Magdalena, Atlantic Forest, Cerrado and Chilean Winter Rainfall and Valdivian Forests.
-The Amazon High Biodiversity Wilderness Area is adjacent to the Tropical Andes; this is not a biodiversity hotspot but a high biodiversity wilderness area.
+Six hotspots are located in Central and South America: Mesoamerica, Tropical Andes, Tumbes-Chocó-Magdalena, Atlantic Forest, Cerrado and Chilean Winter Rainfall-Valdivian Forests.
+The Amazon High Biodiversity Wilderness Area is adjacent to the Tropical Andes.
 The Tropical Andes Hotspot covers vast areas of Ecuador, Colombia, Bolivia and Peru and includes sections of Venezuela, Chile and Argentina (Figure 1.1).
-Its 158 hectares exceed the area of France, Spain and Germany combined.
+Its 158.3 million hectares exceed the area of France, Spain and Germany combined.

-Diverse climates and complex geography and geology have given rise to the evolution of multiple habitats and an extraordinary biological diversity that make the Tropical Andes Hotspot the most biodiverse hotspot in the world.
+Diverse climates, complex geography and geology have given rise to the evolution of multiple habitats and an extraordinary biological diversity that make the Tropical Andes Hotspot the most biodiverse hotspot in the world.
 Furthermore, the hotspot's mountains, valleys and plateaus are home to 1,451 globally threatened species, which is one of the world's highest numbers of threatened species.